dohuyduc2002/An-end-to-end-MLops-with-Kubeflow/README.md

 Because this project is running on GKE, you need to install gcloud cli to manage GCP resources.
 You can follow the official [Gcloud installation guide](https://cloud.google.com/sdk/docs/install)

 3. Create GCP service account
 To enable usage of GCP resources, you need to create a service account and assign it the necessary roles.
-You can follow the official [GCP service account guide](https://cloud.google.com/iam/docs/service-accounts) to create a service account and assign it the necessary roles.
+You can follow the official [GCP service account](https://console.cloud.google.com/iam-admin/serviceaccounts) to create a service account and assign it the necessary roles.
 After that, save it as a json file into `terraform/gce` and `terraform/gke` folder.

 ## Prerequisites installation
 This is the environment I used to run this project: